faisalsadi/ComputerGraphics-Transparency/README.md

 In this lab we are supposed to implement transparency algorithm in computer graphics meshviewer , using opengl and skeleton provided by the lecturer .
 The plan is to work approx 8~ hours per week till the end of the semester we expect to start to see results by the 4th week .
-The cooperative work between the members is mainly conducted on zoom sundays and weekends .
 The communication between the teams member and the lecturer will be via slack once per 1-2 weeks .

 ## materials